zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.63/touchablenativefeedback.md

 static SelectableBackground(rippleRadius: ?number)
 ```

-会创建一个对象，表示安卓主题默认的对于被选中对象的背景(?android:attr/selectableItemBackground)。`rippleRadius` parameter controls the radius of the ripple effect.
+Creates an object that represents android theme's default background for selectable elements (?android:attr/selectableItemBackground). `rippleRadius` parameter controls the radius of the ripple effect.

 ---